-Full Wolf MoonIn Native American and early Colonial times, the Full Moon for January was called the Full Wolf Moon.
-It appeared when wolves howled in hunger outside the villages.Traditionally, the January Moon is also known as the Old Moon.
-A full moon is a lunar phase that occurs when the geocentric apparent longitudes of the Sun and Moon differ by 180 degrees; the Moon is then in opposition with the Sun.
+Full Snow MoonFebruary’s full Moon is traditionally called the Full Snow Moon because usually the heaviest snows fall in February.Hunting becomes very difficult, and so some Native American tribes called this the Hunger Moon.
+Full moon is a lunar phase that occurs when the geocentric apparent longitudes of the Sun and Moon differ by 180 degrees; the Moon is then in opposition with the Sun.
 At this time, as seen by viewers on Earth, the hemisphere of the Moon that is facing the earth (the near side) is fully illuminated by the Sun and appears round.
 Only during a full moon is the opposite hemisphere of the Moon, which is not visible from Earth (the far side), completely unilluminated.
 As a lunar month is about 29.531, the period between full moons can be either 29 or 30 days.

 Valentine's DayValentine's Day or Saint Valentine's Day is a holiday celebrated on February 14.
 It is the traditional day on which lovers express their love for each other by sending Valentine's cards, presenting flowers, or offering confectionery.
 The holiday is named after two among the numerous Early Christian martyrs named Valentine.
 The day became associated with romantic love in the circle of Geoffrey Chaucer in the High Middle Ages when the tradition of courtly love flourished.
 The day is most closely associated with the mutual exchange of love notes in the form of valentines.
 Modern Valentine symbols include the heart-shaped outline and the figure of the winged Cupid.